 CAHPS Health Literacy Item Sets

-The CAHPS Health Literacy Item Sets focus on assessing providers' activities to foster and improve the health literacy of patients.
-Health literacy is commonly defined as patients' ability to obtain, process, and understand the basic health information and services they need to make appropriate health decisions.
-While health literacy depends in part on individuals' skills, it also depends on the complexity of health information and how it is communicated.
+The CAHPS Health Literacy Item Sets ask about providers' efforts to foster and improve the health literacy of patients.
+Health literacy is commonly defined as patients' ability to obtain, process, and understand the basic health information and services they need to make appropriate health decisions.1 While health literacy depends in part on individuals' skills, it also depends on the complexity of health information and how it is communicated.
+Learn more about health literacy.

-The primary goal of these supplemental items for the CAHPS surveys is to measure, from the patients' perspective, how well health information is communicated to them by health care professionals.
+The primary goal of these supplemental items is to capture the patients' perspective on how well health information is communicated to them by health care professionals.
+They are intended to serve as both a measure of whether health care professionals have succeeded in reducing the health literacy demands they place on patients, and as a tool for quality improvement.

 - Identify specific topic areas for quality improvement (e.g., communication about test results, medications, and forms).